 There are certainly other Legends that give more benefits mid-fight, but Pathfinder is still a good choice for just about any team.

 Players looking for a true tank in Apex Legends will be pleased to find Gibraltar.
-While it may not have all-around utility like some of the above heroes, there’s still room for him in some squads.
+While it may not have all-around utility like some of the above heroes, there might still be room for him in some squads.

 He can protect himself while shooting with his Gun Shield, protecting his team with his Dome of Protection that calls in a massive dome much like Winston in Overwatch, and can also lay down cover fire with his Defensive Bombardment mortar strike.